Version 1.0 - Last Updated: 25 Oct 2023

 There are course-specific rules for Welsh domiciled students attending a higher education provider in England.

 From AY 2019/20, providers registered in the Approved (fee cap) category can automatically enter validation arrangements with other OfS registered providers.
-Approved providers, and those not registered with OfS, must seek specific course-level designation from HEFCW for courses run through a validation arrangement.
+Approved providers, and those not registered with OfS, must apply for specific course-level designation from the Welsh Ministers for courses run through a validation arrangement.

 The designation for full-time and part-time undergraduate courses for each category is: